astrobytes-edu/astr596-modeling-universe/09-final-project/final-project-nn-emulator-description.md

-# Final Project: From Simulation to Surrogate
+# Final Project Description: From Simulation to Surrogate

 **ASTR 596: Modeling the Universe**
 **Instructor:** Dr. Anna Rosen